ansys/pydpf-core/docs/source/user_guide/getting_started_with_dpf_server.rst

 - **Premium:** This context, which is the default, allows DPF to perform license checkouts, making licensed DPF operators available.
-- **Entry:** This context does not allow DPF to perform any license checkout, meaning that licensed DPF operators will fail.
+- **Entry:** This context does not allow DPF to perform any license checkout, meaning that licensed DPF operators fail.

 To update the context, apply a new server context: